Exact Renormalization of Wave Functionals yields Continuous MERA: Review of the ERG for States

 The regulated action in (\ref{actionreg}) is symmetric under the transformation

 This is a full quantum symmetry of the wave functional

 if the Jacobian coming from the path integral measure is absorbed into $\mathcal{U}_b$.
-This generalizes to a much larger background symmetry \cite{fliss2017unitary,leigh2015exact,leigh2014holographic} involving a bi-local linear action on the fields, but we will suppress some of these details here.
+This generalizes to a much larger background symmetry involving a bi-local linear action on the fields, but we will suppress some of these details here.
 We regard \eqref{symmetry} as a background Ward identity.

 There are two steps involved in the ERG.
-For the details of the calculations involved, the reader may consult \cite{fliss2017unitary} and the supplementary material.
+For the details of the calculations involved, the reader may consult \cite{fliss2017unitary} and appendix \ref{app:varyM}.
 The first step is to lower the cutoff $M\to M/\lambda$.
 After some formal manipulations, one finds that the infinitesimal transformation can be written as a differential operator acting on the wave functional,

 where $\hat{\mathbf{K}}$ is a self-adjoint disentangler as in (\ref{cond3}) with

 and

 can be regarded as a $\beta$-function, a functional of the state source $b$.
 In the second step of ERG, we make an infinitesimal symmetry transformation of the form (\ref{symmetry}) to bring $M$ back to its original value.
 Infinitesimally, the result can be written as